 Under ASU No. 2016-2, each lease agreement will be evaluated to identify the lease components and nonlease components at lease inception.
 The total consideration in the lease agreement will be allocated to the lease and nonlease components based on their relative standalone selling prices.
 Lessors will continue to recognize the lease revenue component using an approach that is substantially equivalent to existing guidance for operating leases (straight-line basis).
-In January 2018, the FASB issued a proposed amendment to ASU No. 2016-2 that would allow lessors to elect, as a practical expedient, not to allocate the total consideration to lease and nonlease components based on their relative standalone selling prices.
-If adopted, this practical expedient will allow lessors to elect a combined single lease component presentation if (i) the timing and pattern of the revenue recognition of the combined single lease component is the same, and (ii) the related lease component and, the combined single lease component would be classified as an operating lease.
+In July 2018, the FASB issued an amendment to ASU No. 2016-2 that allows lessors to elect, as a practical expedient, not to allocate the total consideration to lease and nonlease components based on their relative standalone selling prices.
+This practical expedient allows lessors to elect a combined single lease component presentation if (i) the timing and pattern of the revenue recognition of the combined single lease component is the same, and (ii) the related lease component and the combined single lease component would be classified as an operating lease.

 The pronouncement is effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2018, with early adoption permitted.
-The Company plans to adopt the provisions of ASU No. 2016-2 effective January 1, 2019 using the modified retrospective approach.
+The Company plans to adopt the provisions of ASU No. 2016-2 effective January 1, 2019 using the modified retrospective approach and plans to elect the practical expedient described above.
 The Company continues to evaluate the impact this pronouncement will have on the Company's consolidated financial statements.

 In May 2014, the FASB issued ASU No. 2014-9, "Revenue from Contracts with Customers."
 The pronouncement was issued to clarify the principles for recognizing revenue and to develop a common revenue standard and disclosure requirements for U.S. GAAP and International Financial Reporting Standards.
 The pronouncement is effective for reporting periods beginning after December 15, 2017.
-As discussed above, leases are specifically excluded from ASU No. 2014-9 and will be governed by the applicable lease codification; however, this update may have implications on certain variable payment terms included in lease agreements.
-Upon adoption of ASU No. 2016-2 in 2019, the Company may be required to classify its tenant recoveries into lease and nonlease components, whereby the nonlease components would be subject to ASU No. 2014-9, pending the resolution of the proposed amendment issued by the FASB in January 2018.
-Property services categorized as nonlease components that are reimbursed by the Company's tenants may need to be presented on a net basis if it is determined that the Company holds an agent arrangement.
 The Company adopted the provisions of ASU No. 2014-9 effective January 1, 2018 using the modified retrospective approach.
 The Company evaluated the revenue recognition for all contracts within this scope under existing accounting standards and under ASU No. 2014-9 and confirmed that there were no differences in the amounts recognized or the pattern of recognition.
 Therefore, the adoption of ASU 2014-9 did not result in an adjustment to the Company's retained earnings on January 1, 2018.